-CERT C guidelines[37]: FIO02-C
+CERT C Secure Coding Standard[39]: FIO02-C

 Mechanism of failure

 There are two primary ways that an attacker can orchestrate an attack using path traversal.
 In the first, the attacker alters the path being used by the software to point to a location that the attacker has control over.
 Alternatively, the attacker has no control over the path, but can alter the directory structure so that the path points to a location that the attacker does have control over.